trulysimple/tsargp/README.md

 # tsargp

-**tsargp** is a command-line argument parser library that helps you write clean code.
+**tsargp** is a command-line argument parsing library that helps you write clean code.

 Get started with the [documentation].